TonyTran198/tonytran198/README.md

 - **Customized frontend** on partner applications
 - **Communicated with Backend team** for bug fixes and API integration
 - **Worked with Staffing** (Hamsa Company) for project coordination
-- **Delivered high-quality** e-commerce solutions for Japanese market
+- **Delivered high-quality** e-commerce solutions for the Japanese market

 **Technologies:** Shopify, Liquid, JavaScript, HTML5, CSS3, API Integration